Drug Possession Laws In California

 When it comes to drug possession, I’ve been handling these type of offenses at the criminal level throughout LA County now for the past twenty-five years and the bottom line is that the laws in LA have changed.
-The laws in California have changed and it really seems to have to do with this push towards letting people out of prison who have not committed violent felonies.
+The laws under California Health and Safety Code 11350 have changed and it really seems to have to do with this push towards letting people out of prison who have not committed violent felonies.
+Contact our California criminal defense attorneys to review your case.

 So, there’s a lot of drug offenders who are in prison and who have been let out of prison.
 There’s a lot of drug offenders who are charged with drug possession in Los Angeles County who are in county jail as well.
 The bottom line is, the legislature and the People of the State of California have spoken through laws, through Propositions that they do not want drug possession offenders serving years and years and years in prison and in our county jails.
 They want to save the limited space that we do have in jails and prisons for violent offenders — people who are hurting other people and sex offenders.